 Narmer carefully chose the location of his new capital, Narmer, to be in the middle between Upper Egypt in the South and Lower Egypt in the North.
 Memphis is situated to the West South of Cairo, the Egyptian capital in a perfect location where the Nile Valley ends and the Nile Delta begins.

 Narmer chose this exact location in order to be able to control the two kingdoms of Upper Egypt and Lower Egypt all together.
 Memphis is located near many important historical sites in Cairo.
-This includes the Pyramids of Giza, the ancient Necropolis of Saqqara, Dahshour, and Abu Sir.
+This includes the Pyramids of Giza a, the ancient Necropolis of Saqqara, Dahshour, and Abu Sir.

 The History of Memphis